 I loved this book.
 Loved.

 Sufficed to say, she didn’t give nearly an eighth of the shit I gave about the book and I think she thought I was a crazy person.
-I can’t remember if she ever got caught as the lazy fucking thief she was.
+I can’t remember if she ever got caught as the lazy fucking thief she was for stealing my project.
 Of course, I was the doormat friend that let her get away with it, so who’s really in the wrong here?

 A Magical Book